-- i) the appropriate Privacy Breach Reporting form as required by the OIPC and /or Access to Information and Protection of Privacy (ATIPP) Office within the Department of Justice and Public Safety, - ii) as required, a Briefing Note and forward it to the Chief Executive Officer. - 5.
-Consult with the Regional Director of Communications as required. - 6.
-Where notification takes place via telephone, ensure follow up with written documentation directed to the client/patient/resident in keeping with the Disclosure of Occurrences policy (6-02-16). - 7.
+- 4. Complete the Privacy Breach Incident Report Form (OIPC requirement) or Briefing Note and forward it to the Chief Executive Officer. - 5.
+Consult with the Director of Communications as required. - 6.
+Where notification takes place via telephone, follow up with written documentation mailed to the client/patient/resident in keeping with the Disclosure of Occurrences policy (6-02-16).
+The Regional Manager, Information Access and Privacy or designate provides direction with respect to the content of this letter. - 7.
 Where appropriate, ensure that a copy of the notification letter is placed on client's health record. - 8.
 Review results of investigation and develop an action plan to improve adequate long term safeguards against further breaches (address administrative, physical or technical issues): - determine if a security audit of both physical and technical security is required; - review policies and update them to reflect lessons learned from the investigation; - audit at the end of the process to ensure that the prevention plan and corrective actions have has been fully implemented; - address any further staff training needs with respect to the organization's privacy obligations under applicable legislation. - 9.
-Cooperate and collaborate with the OIPC and/or Access to Information and Protection of Privacy (ATIPP) Office within the Department of Justice and Public Safety in any further investigation into the privacy incident and address any recommendations that are forthcoming. - 10.
-Collaborate with the manager/director and Risk Management to ensure occurrence report outlines events of investigation, outcome and recommendations. - 11.
+Cooperate and collaborate with the OIPC in any further investigation into the privacy incident and address any recommendations that are forthcoming. - 10.
+Collaborate with the Manager/Director and Risk Management to ensure occurrence report outlines events of investigation, outcome and recommendations. - 11.
 Maintain all relevant information such as status reports, e-mails, relevant documents, briefing notes and recommended changes, auditing measures.